dfrechdev/apexjs-template-js-lib/README.md

 This will create bundle your Javascript code and CSS files as above, but without minifying and uglifying.
 But, for development source maps are added inline of your JS file.

-### Watch option
+### Bundle on every change

 ```bash
 npm run bundle-watch
 npm run bundle-dev-watch
 ```

-Exactly the same as above, but it will keep watching your source directory for changes and rebundle your code on every change.
+The same as above, but it will keep watching your source directory for changes and rebundle your code on every change.

 ### Create documentation